stackbit-projects/marvelous-sparrow-b4d43/content/pages/index.md

         image: images/feature1.png
         image_alt: App preview on a phone and tablet
         content: >
-          It is all about delivering the right message and the company's story and create a hype.
+          It is all about storytelling and delivering the right message to create a hype.
 That's what we strive to do at Majime Digital.
         actions:
           - label: Learn More
             url: /features